Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: Results

 \section{Results}

 All events are used in searching for the signal combining the four categories after the background suppression, using either the cut-based or the BDT approach.
 The fits are performed in the ranges of $100<m_{\mu\mu}<180\ \rm{GeV}$ and $70<m_{bb}<190\ \rm{GeV}$ in the four categories.
-The fitting templates are the combined di-muon mass $m_{\mu\mu}$ and di-bjet mass $m_{bb}$ distributions as shown in FIG.~\ref{fig:m2mu_ggFSM} to~\ref{fig:m2bj_VBFSM} for all the four categories, or the BDT score distribution as shown in FIG~\ref{fig:sm_score} to~\ref{fig:bsm_score} for the two ggF categories.
+The fitting templates are the combined di-muon mass $m_{\mu\mu}$ and di-bjet mass $m_{bb}$ distributions as shown in FIG.~\ref{fig:m2mu_ggFSM} to~\ref{fig:m2bj_VBFSM} for all the four categories with the cut-based method, and in FIG.~\ref{fig:sm_2mu} to~\ref{fig:bsm_2bj} for the two ggF categories with the BDT approach.

-With a luminosity of 3000 fb$^{-1}$, the search with $HH\to b\bar{b}\mu^+\mu^-$ does not reach the threshold for a discovery.
-Thus, the upper limits on the cross-sections at 95\% confidence level (CL) are extracted using the modified frequentist CL$_{s}$ approach~\cite{Junk:1999kv,Read:2002hq} in which the asymptotic approximation~\cite{Cowan:2010js} is applied.
-For the SM ggF and VBF $HH$ cross-section, their upper limits at 95\% CL are presented in the unit of their SM cross-section as shown in TABLE.~\ref{table:4} for the luminosities of 300 fb$^{-1}$ from LHC Run3 only, 450 fb$^{-1}$ from the combined Run2 and Run3, and 3000 fb$^{-1}$ from the full runs in LHC and HL-LHC.
-The expected upper limit at 95\% CL on the ggF $HH$ prediction is 42 (25) times of its SM prediction using the cut-based (BDT) approach with the full luminosity.
-The expected upper limit at 95\% CL on the VBF $HH$ prediction is 618 times of its SM prediction using the cut-based approach with the full luminosity.
+With a integrated luminosity of 3000 fb$^{-1}$, the search with $\text{HH}\to b\bar{b}\mu^+\mu^-$ does not reach the threshold for a discovery.
+The upper limits on the cross-sections at 95\% confidence level (CL) are extracted using the modified frequentist CL$_{s}$ approach~\cite{Junk:1999kv,Read:2002hq} in which the asymptotic approximation~\cite{Cowan:2010js} is applied.
+For the SM ggF and VBF HH cross-section, their upper limits at 95\% CL are presented in the unit of their SM cross-section as shown in TAB.~\ref{table:4} for the integrated luminosities of 300 fb$^{-1}$ from the LHC Run3 only, 450 fb$^{-1}$ from the combined Run2 and Run3, and 3000 fb$^{-1}$ from the full runs in the LHC and the HL-LHC.
+The expected upper limit at 95\% CL on the ggF HH prediction is 47 (28) times of its SM prediction using the cut-based (BDT) approach with the full integrated luminosity.
+The expected upper limit at 95\% CL on the VBF HH prediction is 928 times of its SM prediction using the cut-based approach with the full integrated luminosity.
+The expected upper limits are also set for the combined ggF and VBF HH processes assuming their SM cross-sections.
+Given the small VBF rate, its contribution to the upper limits of the combined ggF and VBF HH is marginal.
 All results are extracted assuming $m_{\rm{H}}=125\ \rm{GeV}$ that is close to the most precise measurement of the Higgs boson mass to date $m_{\rm{H}}=125.38\pm0.14\ \rm{GeV}$~\cite{CMS:2020xrn}.